mucahitdemir/cpp-repository/README.md

 **string** - stores text, such as "Hello World".
 String values are surrounded by double quotes

-**bool** - stores values with two states: true or false
+**bool** - stores values with two states: true or false **Constants**
+When you do not want others (or yourself) to override existing variable values, use the const keyword (this will declare the variable as "constant", which means unchangeable and read-only):

 ## Compiler Errors